Princess Python: Fictional character biography

-There is an adventure involving the Thing, Iceman, and the former Black Goliath now calling himself Giant-Man, and another involving the mind-controlled Hulk and Dragon Man.
 Death Adder recruits Zelda to join the Serpent Society and she attends an organizational meeting.
-The Society is led by Sidewinder and its other members are Constrictor, Black Mamba, Cottonmouth, Diamondback, Bushmaster, Cobra, Asp, Rattler, and Anaconda.
-The Society is a longtime thorn in Captain America's side but the Princess decides to break away from the group when they are dispatched to kill MODOK.
+However, Princess Python decides to break away from the group when they are dispatched to kill MODOK.
 She is captured and brought back, where she is questioned and tortured by Sidewinder.
-She is sent to be ransomed back to the Circus of Crime, but Death Adder, who is delivering her, is killed by the Scourge of the Underworld before the transaction is complete.
+She is sent to be ransomed back to the Circus of Crime, but Death Adder, who is delivering her, is killed by the Scourge of the Underworld.